Frequently Asked Questions

 Who can report for RadioLabour?

 Anybody associated with the labour movement can report for RadioLabour.
-That’s you.
 So please come join us.
 You can report either using our Skype voice mail box (which is very simple to do) or by sending an audio file (which takes a little more work, but is easy to learn).

-Please note however: all stories from occasional or one-time reporters purporting to represent the views of a labour organization must be accompanied by a website reference or a document from the organization.
+Please note, however: all stories from occasional or one-time reporters purporting to represent the views of a labour organization must be accompanied by a website reference or a document from the organization.
 In other words: all reports must have a verifiable source.

 Also: all reports must be filed with a written script.